OpenLiberty/liberty-tools-intellij/README.md

 ## Contributing

-Contributions to the Open Liberty Tools extension are welcome!
+Contributions to the Liberty Tools extension are welcome!

 Our [CONTRIBUTING](CONTRIBUTING.md) document contains details for submitting pull requests.